UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Using-Virtualenv/README.md

 ## Overview
 [Click here to download example](Using-Virtualenv.tar.gz)

 Have you ever wanted to install custom Python packages on a cluster but received permission denied errors when you tried?
-Or maybe you want to create separate environments for different workflows don't interfere with one another.
-A good solution to these issues is to use ```virtualenv```.
-This is a way to create an isolated environment that can be turned off and on allowing you to add local packages and create unique development environments.
+Or maybe you want to create separate environments for different workflows so they don't interfere with one another.
+A good solution is to use ```virtualenv```.
+This is a way to create a local, unique environment that can be activated and deactivated as needed.
 For more in-depth information, see our [online Python documentation](https://public.confluence.arizona.edu/display/UAHPC/Using+and+Installing+Python).

 In this example, we'll set up a virtual environment, activate it, install a non-standard package, and use it in a job submission.

 ## Environment Creation
 > NOTE: This example uses python 3.6 to create the virtual environment.
-Python 3.7 uses different syntax.
-For more information, see our docs linked in the Overview.
+Python 3.8 uses different syntax.
+For more in-depth information, see our docs linked in the Overview.

 To begin, start an interactive session.
+This can be easily done by running ```interactive``` from one of the login nodes.
+Once it's ready, load your desired version of python and create your virtual environment using ```virtualenv --system-site-packages /path/to/env```.
+The environment will be given the name included in the path.
+If only a name is provided without a path, the working directory will be used.

-Once it's ready, load your desired version of python and create your virtual environment.
-Once it's created, it will show up as a directory with its own nested bin and lib directories.
-In the bin, there's a script called ```activate``` you can source to turn on your environment.
-Once your environment is active, you can pip install and use your packages.
-In this example, we'll install the emoji package.
+Once the process is complete, a directory with its own nested bin and lib directories will be available in the path specified.
+In the bin, there's a script called ```activate``` that you can source to load the environment.
+Once your environment is active, you can pip install custom packages.
+Once they're installed, they will only be available while the environment is active.
+In this example, we'll install the emoji package for demonstration purposes.

 ```
 [netid@r2u05n1 ~]$ module load python/3.6